-Among South Africa businesses
+Among Canada businesses

 - 1. Change in IT operations (e.g. cloud, mobility) - 2.
 Reports of security breaches at other firms - 3.
-Knowledge gained from training/certification - 4.
-Change in business operations or client base - 5.
-Internal security breach or incident
+Change in business operations or client base - 4.
+Internal security breach or incident - 5.
+Knowledge gained from training/certification